-Plus, there’s even a surreal horror element--ala TEXAS CHAINSAW MASSACRE--when you see this one dude surfing wearing Kate Bosworth’s face (above).
+Plus, there’s even a surreal horror element--like a META-TEXAS CHAINSAW MASSACRE--when you see this one dude surfing wearing Kate Bosworth’s face (above).
 What?
-Maybe that's why there's no blu-ray for this title; too much detail on the Bosworth surfing long shots might turn the whole thing Tobe Hooper.
+Maybe that's why there's no Blu-ray for this title?
+Too much detail on the Bosworth surfing long shots might turn the whole thing Tobe Hooper?

 MIAMI VICE (2008)

 Sooner or later, vice cops make criminals of us all, but hey, maybe they have mutton chops.
-Crocket and Tubbs justify their cocaine-jetset lifestyle by busting cocaine traffickers, which means they have the morals of a guinea pig and the ethics of a gangster, as Sidney Falco once quoted.
-Would'st thou shake a lemon tree and arrest it if it drops lemons upon thy head, officer?
-And I don't even like cocaine; I've seen it turn too many of my friends into corpses or windbags.
+Crocket and Tubbs fund their jetset lifestyle with confiscated houses, money, boats, and cars from busted cocaine traffickers, which means they have the morals of a guinea pig and the ethics of a gangster, fucking narcs!
+Would'st thou arrest a lemon tree it if it drops lemons upon thy head, officer?
+And I don't even like cocaine; I've seen it turn too many of my friends into corpses or windbags or worse.

 And Lenny, bro, one more thing: applying “conventional” to Mann is like applying “predictable” to the story of Madame Butterfly: “Colorful Clothes and impassioned singing make this passable, but still ends on the same depressing note.”
-Mann uses cop conventions like Puccini uses romantic tragedy conventions, or John Ford uses western conventions, as a structure on which to hang a universal emotional myth.
-The final showdown in VICE is actually unconventional in its conventionality, carrying various metaphysical implications and Phil Collins' remixes that all female energy is interconnected and serpentine, and how on certain nights everyone you know either breaks up or hooks up, as if some magic equalizing ripple effect gives and takes away in equal measure amongst your hot hot homies.
+Mann uses cop conventions like Puccini uses romantic tragedy or John Ford uses the western.
+The final showdown in VICE is actually unconventional in its conventionality, carrying various metaphysical significations, such as that all female energy is interconnected and serpentine, and how on certain nights, like Phil Collins, you "can feel it / comin' in the air" that everyone you know will either breaks up or hooks up, as if some magic equalizing ripple effect gives and takes away in equal measure.
 And sunsets, vice, and expensive boats consumed them utterly, and I alone survived to tell the tale.

-Great minimalist dialogue, great use of Moby featuring Patti Labelle ("One of these Mornings"), and Farrell sports great trailer park mutton chops and does what L. DiCap couldn’t do in BODY OF LIES, which is impersonate Russell Crowe successfully.
+Great minimalist dialogue, great use of Moby featuring Patti Labelle ("One of these Mornings"), and those great trailer park mutton chops, and Colin Farrell doing what L. DiCap couldn’t do in BODY OF LIES, which is impersonate Russell Crowe successfully.
 These guys are super tough and every line of dialogue is emptied of everything but professional balls-to-the-wall plot advancement.
 In their own way this Crocket and Tubbs talk as mystic-existential as the driver and mechanic in TWO LANE BLACKTOP.